Compare · Payments

 Wise solved the cost-of-transfer problem at the payments layer.
 TuringDock solves a different problem: payments belong inside the manufacturer's purchase order, not in a separate product the operator has to context-switch to.
 For a shop placing 10 to 40 international POs a year, the friction of "create PO in your MRP, switch to Wise, copy the supplier details, paste the PO reference, send" is real.
 So is the timing problem: Wise locks FX at the moment of transfer, but a manufacturer quoted in CAD weeks earlier needs the rate locked at PO issuance to protect margin.

 TuringDock keeps payment initiation inside the PO, locks the FX at issuance (not at payment), and posts status back into the PO and Slack automatically.
-Cost on the transfer itself is 0% markup at interbank, which is below Wise's published rate.
+Cost on the transfer itself is a flat 0.05% (5 bps) at the interbank rate, below Wise's published 0.4 to 0.6%.
 The bigger advantage isn't the cost delta though; it's the workflow.

 Common questions about TuringDock vs Wise